 Resource Economics

-At the Department of Resource Economics, we tackle complex questions about how to use our environmental, natural and human resources.
+In the Department of Resource Economics, we tackle complex questions about how to use our environmental, natural and human resources.
 By researching important societal problems and gathering and analyzing data, we offer policy solutions that move the needle on today’s most pressing issues.
 Our undergraduate and graduate programs focus on industrial organization, environmental economics, and natural resource economics.
-And our award-winning faculty produces groundbreaking research that impacts how we approach our world.
+Our award-winning faculty produces groundbreaking research that impacts how we approach our world.

 Undergraduate program options include a Bachelor’s degree and a minor.